twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt09-17-disenchantment-with-the-monkey%zh.rst

 Here U Aung Zan Way and U Tin have to remember to contemplate the paṭicca-samuppanna dhamma — the result.
 Contemplate the arising result dhamma.
 Not on the paṭicca-samuppāda — it is the cause of dhamma.
 Samuppanna is arising dhamma.
 Samuppāda is the arisen dhamma.

-Therefore, can’t contemplate.
+Therefore, you can’t contemplate it.
 Have to remember this point carefully.
 Samuppanna dhamma and ñāṇa have to be in line (one after another).
-If not in line, end up with fruitless.
+If not in line, it will end up with fruitless.
 Sometimes people are saying your mind is like a monkey mind.
 This is not saying with ñāṇa but with hate.

 (Note-U Aung Zan Way and U Tin were politicians and became his disciples the year he passed away.
 Both of them were successful in their practice.
 Later U Tin became a monk and known as Sayadaw U Dhammasara.)

 ------

-revised on 2019-11-05; cited from https://oba.org.tw/viewtopic.php?f=22&t=4202&p=36000#p36000 (posted on 2019-02-21)
+revised on 2021-03-15; cited from https://oba.org.tw/viewtopic.php?f=22&t=4202&p=36000#p36000 (posted on 2019-02-21)

 ------